jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 - When a consumer starts reading messages from the topic
 - When any client requests metadata for the topic

+What's a Kafka partition made of?

+- one file and two indexes per segment
+- Kafka partitions are made of segments (usually each segment is 1GB), and each segment has two corresponding indexes (offset index and time index)

+Which of the following statements are true regarding the number of partitions of a topic?

+- we can add partitions of a topic using the kafka-topics.sh command

+There are five brokers in a cluster, a topic with 10 partitions and replication factor of 3, and a quota of producer_bytes_rate of 1 MB/sec has been specified for the client.
+What is the maximum throughput allowed for the client?

+- 5 MB/s
+- Each producer is allowed to produce 1 MB/s to a broker.
+Max throughput `5 * 1 MB`, because we have 5 brokers.

 ## CLI

+How do you create a topic named test with 3 partitions and 3 replicas using the Kafka CLI?

+- `kafka-topics.sh --create --bootstrap-server localhost:9092 --partitions 3 --replication-factor 3`

 How will you find out all the partitions where one or more of the replicas for the partition are not in-sync with the leader?